Studying online

 Description

 This unit covers the principles and methods of epidemiological research.
 It introduces the principles of epidemiology as well as higher-level coverage of the major study designs (intervention, cohort and case-control studies); the causes and control of bias, confounding, and effect modification; screening; and causation of disease.
-In addition, it provides an introduction to the newer study designs (e.g. n=1 and pragmatic trials).
-Emphasis is placed on the critical appraisal of published articles in order to enable the student to take an evidence-based approach to health policy and practice.
+In addition, it provides an introduction to the newer study designs (e.g. platform trials and pragmatic trials).
+Emphasis is placed on the critical appraisal of published articles to enable the student to take an evidence-based approach to health policy and practice.

 Credit